Extract — Source, Source Settings & Selectors | Yext Hitchhikers Platform

 Specify Selectors

 You can choose to Add Default Selectors and we will pull in all identified selectors.
-However, you also have option to make any adjustments to those as needed.
+However, you also have the option to make any adjustments to those as needed.

-For Pull API Connectors you will specify a JMES Path expression to extract a specific element from your API response.
+For Pull from API Connectors you will specify a JMES Path expression to extract a specific element from your API response.

 That covers the ‘extract’ part of the process — the next unit will go into how to transform the data that you have extracted from the source before you load it into Yext.